-Naturally it all starts with recruitment; hiring people who have a passion for hospitality, possess the necessary character traits to excel, and who are enthusiastic about building a career in the industry and within your business.
+Successful hotel staff recruitment begins with solid foundations: hiring people who have a passion for hospitality, possess the necessary character traits to excel, and who are enthusiastic about building a career in the industry and within your business.

 - Be as specific and transparent as you possibly can in terms of the role description, employee expectations, and even the salary

 - Post your ads in places that will attract the right people – such as hospitality specific job boards

 - Look internally first to see if your current hotel staff can refer someone they know for open roles – candidates recommended by current workers tend to be someone reliable and personable